setms/book/docs/design/analysis.md

 Start with a single component deployed as a single instance.
 Then analyze the quality attributes one by one to make the architecture as complicated as it needs to be.

-Maintainability / portability:

-- The domain model is more stable than technical parts, like what storage solution to use.
-  Apply hexagonal architecture to isolate changes in those parts from the domain model.

-Security / compatibility:

-- Commands arrives over a wire protocol.
-  Apply input validation while mapping their data to domain objects.
-- Apply output encoding when mapping domain objects to outputs.

 Performance / scalability:

 - Each aggregate and policy has implied queues for accepting commands and handling events.